Va\u{i}nberg--Br\`{e}gman relative entropy and quasinonexpansive operators: Introduction

-This way, by moving from $D_\Psi$ to $D_{\ell,\Psi}=D_\Psi\circ(\ell,\ell)$ we provide a partial reconcilliation between (arbitrary dimensional) Chencov's and Va\u{\i}nberg--Br\`{e}gman approaches by means of a setting, which we call the \textit{extended Va\u{\i}nberg--Br\`{e}gman geometry}.
+In other words, each choice of $(\ell,\Psi)$ sets up a specific way of probing the relationship between quantitative and geometric properties of a subset $U$ of $(Y,\n{\cdot}_Y)$ in terms of the Va\u{\i}nberg--Br\`{e}gman geometry of $\ell(U)$ in $(X,\n{\cdot}_X)$, i.e. as perceived through the lenses of a nonlinear embedding (`coordinate system') $\ell:U\ra X$ and a convex function $\Psi:X\ra\,]-\infty,\infty]$ (`loss/bias criterion of statistical discrimination').
+This way, by moving from $D_\Psi$ to $D_{\ell,\Psi}=D_\Psi\circ(\ell,\ell)$, we provide a partial reconcilliation between (arbitrary dimensional) Chencov's and Va\u{\i}nberg--Br\`{e}gman approaches by means of a setting, which we call the \textit{extended Va\u{\i}nberg--Br\`{e}gman geometry}.

 While the results on uniqueness and existence of $D_\Psi$-projections can be pulled back without any additional topological assumptions on $\ell$ (since bijectivity of $\ell$ allows to use the topology induced by the norm topology of $(X,\n{\cdot}_X)$), providing sufficient conditions for the stability of $D_{\ell,\Psi}$-projections, expressed in terms of their norm-to-norm continuity or uniform continuity, requires to impose the corresponding continuity conditions on $\ell$.
 As a result, the best behaved sector of the extended Va\u{\i}nberg--Br\`{e}gman geometry (which we identify as `well adapted models') belongs to an intersection of the convex analysis on reflexive Banach spaces with the nonlinear homeomorphic theory of (arbitrary) Banach spaces.
+In particular, if $\ell$ is norm-to-norm continuous, then the $\ell$-closed sets in $(X,\n{\cdot}_X)$ coincide with the sets closed with respect to the topology of $\n{\cdot}_X$.
+Hence, the only inevitable price to pay for the extension from $D_\Psi$ to $D_{\ell,\Psi}$ is the replacement of convexity by $\ell$-convexity.